Sam from Harlan, IA

 I work as long as I must to do the job right.
 If you have time to count your hours, then you're not working hard enough.

-Take a look back and celebrate the anniversary of Super Bowl II where the Packers defeated the Raiders, 33-14.
+Take a look back and celebrate the anniversary of Super Bowl II, when the Green Bay Packers defeated the Oakland Raiders, 33-14.

 Mike from Mount Prospect, IL